-The CAN Transmit function block is used to send any output from another function block (i.e. input, status or feedback signals) to the J1939 network.
+The CAN Transmit function block is used to send any output from another function block (i.e., input, CAN receive) to the J1939 network.
+The AX029000 ECU has six CAN Transmit Messages, and each message has four completely user defined signals.